-Swimming pool pumps force the water from your pool and spa through your filter systems at a very high pressure.
+Swimming pool pumps force the water from your pool and spa through your pool filters at an extremely high pressure.
 These pool pumps are considered centrifugal pool filter pumps that convert mechanical energy into hydraulic energy.
 This hydraulic energy is created by the centripetal force that is exerted on the water in the volute of the pump.
 Pumps are classed under two major categories.

 Pool pumps are usually classed as rotodynamic pumps.
 Simply because they are of a centrifugal design.

-Arguably swimming pool filter pumps are the most common of all the pumps used in a pool and spa mechanical system.
+Arguably swimming pool filter pumps are the most common of all the pumps used in a pool and spa mechanical systems.

-Centrifugal pool pumps have a major disadvantage though.
-That is they use a significant amount of electrical energy.
+Centrifugal swimming pool pumps have a major disadvantage though.
+That is, they use a significant amount of electrical energy.

-A swimming pool filter pump can be used on a variety of applications.
+A swimming pool filter pump can be used for a variety of applications.
 Because of this, pool pumps have a plethora of different designed shapes and sizes.
-They can range in sizes from very large to very small.
+They can range in size from exceptionally large to ridiculously small.
 They are capable of pumping large volumes of water under extremely high or low pressures.

-The installation of a swimming pool filter pump is usually done on recreational facilities such as:
+The installation of a swimming pool filter pumps is usually done on recreational facilities such as:

-It is very important for you as a pool and spa owner, to familiarize yourself with the various parts of your swimming pool pump.
+It is particularly important for you as a pool and spa owner, to familiarize yourself with the various parts of your swimming pool pump.